-The Proposal was formally referred to the then Commonwealth Department of the Environment and Energy (DoEE) in September 2019 (EPBC Act referral 2019/8543) as a potential Controlled Action under the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act) due to impacts on Matters of National Environmental Significance (MNES) (BORR IPT, 2020a).
+The Proposal was formally referred to the then Commonwealth Department of the Environment and Energy (DoEE) on 25 June 2019 (EPBC Act referral 2019/8471) as a potential Controlled Action under the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act) due to impacts on Matters of Nation Environmental Significance (MNES).
+The DoEE provided advice on 18 October 2019 that the Proposal is considered a Controlled Action and that it would be assessed by Preliminary Documentation (DoEE, 2019).

 Under Commonwealth government reforms announced in December 2019, DoEE was consolidated with the Department of Agriculture to form the new Department of Agriculture, Water and Environment (DAWE), effective 1 February 2020.
-DAWE is the Commonwealth Department with primary EPBC Act regulatory authority.
-DAWE provided advice in February 2020 that the Proposal is considered a Controlled

-Action and that it would be assessed by preliminary documentation (DAWE, 2020a).
-This Additional Information Request for Preliminary Documentation will be submitted to DAWE for assessment.
+The Additional Information Request for Preliminary Document (BORR IPT, 2020a) and this Action Management Plan will therefore be submitted to DAWE for assessment.